top of page

 Nestled on Morocco's northwest coast, Asilah is a vibrant seaside town with a history dating back to 1500 BC when it was the Phoenician site of Zili.
 Encircled by 15th-century Portuguese ramparts, its compact medina packs a visual punch, with whitewashed houses adorned with captivating murals that reflect Asilah’s artistic side.

-As you meander through the cobbled streets, you'll find art galleries and cultural centres housed in historic palaces, not to mention spectacular sunsets over the Atlantic Ocean.
+I love wandering Asilah's cobbled streets, stumbling upon art galleries and cultural centres housed in historic palaces.
+The sunsets here are also spectacular and the perfect way to end a day of exploration.
 While you can see the town’s highlights in a day, once you experience Asilah's beauty and seaside setting, you’ll wish you stayed longer.

 In this Ultimate Travel Guide to Asilah, discover everything you need to know to experience this seaside town to the fullest, from the best things to do and incredible hotels to my top tour recommendations